-- 2. Sibling association (note 1). - 3.
-Proximity Offer-holding external applicants in order of proximity of the student's home address to the School (Notes 2-4). - 4.
+- 2. Proximity Offer-holding external applicants in order of proximity of the student's home address to the School (Notes 2-4). - 3.
 Applicants whose predicted grades did not justify an offer but who went on to achieve qualifying grades.
-Where a student is unable to provide GCSE predicted grades or equivalent and test results at the time of application do not enable us to make an offer, a student will be offered the opportunity to test again prior to the start of the academic year if they wish to continue to pursue the place. - Applicants making a new application to the School after 1st June 2023 including post GCSE results.
+Where a student is unable to provide GCSE predicted grades or equivalent and test results at the time of application do not enable us to make an offer, a student will be offered the opportunity to test again prior to the start of the academic year if they wish to continue to pursue the place. - 4.
+Applicants making a new application to the School after 1st June 2025 including post GCSE results.